tripleadev/zsk-amnesty/README.md

 ## Resetting the DB

-Run the following queries directly into the database:
+Run the following queries on the database:
 ```sql
 DELETE FROM "Letter";
 DELETE FROM "Author";